mark-archer/peerstack/README.md

 User identity is done with public/private keys.
 When two users want to connect, they can confirm each other's identity by signing data with their secret key and sending it to the other user who can open it with the matching public key.
 A user never has to share their secret key (or any other secrets like passwords or personal information) with other users or servers.

 In this same way, data can be verified to be from a particular user.
 The data is hashed and then the hash is signed and included with the data.
-This allows the data to come from any source, including untrusted sources, but if the signature is valid other users know this data was from the user who signed it.
+This allows the data to come from any source, including untrusted sources, but if the signature is valid other users know this data was from the user who signed it and has not been altered.

 Note that signed data is not encrypted.
 So even though data can come from untrusted sources, data should not be _sent_ to untrusted sources unless the data is meant to be shared publicly.
 Non public data should only be sent across encrypted channels where the identity of the user on the other side has already been verified.
+If you're using peerstack as is then this is all already taken care of.

 Peer-to-peer connections are made via WebRTC data connections.
 To establish these connections we still need a signalling channel.
 That is currently done with a server using web sockets.
 For the sake of simplicity and to get things up and running this has been baked into the library.
 There is no reason the signalling (or the entire connection) can't be done via other methods.
 This is just the most practical method for web apps right now.
 I fully plan to add more options for connecting to other peers as they become feasible in the web ecosystem.